plaksiki/SU-Website/reports/week4/reflection.md

 - A new UAT session with the SU representative is planned for Sprint 3, where the xlsx export feature will be demonstrated and validated.

 ### New features:
 - The team will implement export of questionnaire results to .xlsx format via the backend.
-See: Issue #45
+See: 'Issue [#45](https://github.com/plaksiki/SU-Website/issues/45)'

 ### Uncertainties:
-- The team will clarify with the customer how Thumbor is expected to be used by frontend developers and document the agreed approach to avoid carrying this uncertainty into future sprints.
 - The questionnaire data export format and flow will be finalized as part of the xlsx implementation.
-See: Issue #45
+See: 'Issue [#45](https://github.com/plaksiki/SU-Website/issues/45)'